 - lotteries conducted by a state acting under the authority of state law, where the advertisement or information is broadcast by a radio or television station licensed to a location in that state or in any other state that conducts such a lottery;

-- gambling conducted by an Indian tribe pursuant to the Indian Gaming Regulatory Act; or
+- gaming conducted by an Indian tribe pursuant to the Indian Gaming Regulatory Act; or

-- lotteries that are authorized or not otherwise prohibited by the state in which they are conducted, are conducted by a not-for-profit or governmental organization, or are conducted as a promotional activity by a commercial organization and are clearly occasional and ancillary to the primary business of that organization.
+- lotteries that are authorized or not otherwise prohibited by the state in which they are conducted and that are conducted by a not-for-profit or governmental organization, or are conducted as a promotional activity by a commercial organization and are clearly occasional and ancillary to the primary business of that organization.

 Casino gambling is a form of lottery because it has the elements of prize, chance and consideration.
 The FCC has determined that it is permissible to broadcast truthful advertisements for lawful casino gambling, regardless of whether the state in which the broadcaster is licensed permits casino gambling.